 * * *

-Adam’s apartment was a studio in the renovated Green Zone, one studio in a complex that housed hundreds of American contractors, defense personnel, State department officials, and undercover intelligence officers, like Adam.
+Adam’s apartment was a studio in the renovated Green Zone, one in a complex that housed hundreds of American contractors, defense personnel, State department officials, and undercover intelligence officers, like Adam.
 He had a couple bare lightbulbs hanging from the ceiling, a thin, stained carpet, a lumpy couch, and an electric plate and one tin pot.
-He had a coffeemaker, too, plugged into a bewildering array of plug and electricity converters.
+He had a coffeemaker, too, plugged into a bewildering array of plugs and electricity converters.
 One coffee cup.

 They barely made it into Adam’s apartment before their hands were on each other.